A

 H

-• Hazard / Gefahr The potential cause of damage
+The potential cause of damage

 Actual or potential threat/hazard to persons, property, circumstances, animals, or the environment.

-• HW (Hardware) Hardware
+- HW (Hardware)

 General term for the physical components (electronics and mechanical parts) of a system.

-• Hybrid network Graphic representation of hybrid function and failure nets for the MSR-FMEA
+- Hybrid network Graphic representation of hybrid function and failure nets for the MSR-FMEA

 M

-• M (Monitoring) A measure of the ability to detect a failure during customer operation and to implement appropriate system reactions or conditions in time
+A measure of the ability to detect a failure during customer operation and to implement appropriate system reactions or conditions in time

 The monitoring M is an evaluation factor in the MSR-FMEA and replaces or supplements the detection D from the design FMEA.
 Monitoring is a measure of the ability to detect a failure in customer operation and to implement appropriate system reactions or states (safe states) in good time.
 The monitoring can also have values from 1 (very good) to 10 (very bad).
-The following aspects must be taken into account in the assessment:
+The following aspects must be taken into account in the assessment: Monitoring reliability (DC diagnostic coverage) System reaction automatically or manually Scatter with regard to failures or causes and the components used Range of human perception and speed of reaction Experience with the implementation and effectiveness from previous projects (degree of innovation)

-• M-FMEA Machinery-FMEA
+Machinery-FMEA

 The machine FMEA helps to identify weak points in the reliability of the critical equipment and tools in the machine, equipment or tool design.